cstrap/djangocms-youtube-slider/README.md

 # djangocms-youtube-slider
-django-cms youtube slider build with http://flexslider.woothemes.com/ and good intentions
+django-cms youtube slider built with http://flexslider.woothemes.com/ and good intentions

 It works on my envs and for my purposes... but... feel free to fork and send pull requests!